So, you’re probably looking to start a channel, but you want it to be profitable.

 You only need to use a white-label service like Printful.

-You can basically pay a designer on Upwork or Fiverr, for the designs or logos you want printed on your merch.
+You can basically pay a designer on Upwork or Fiverr, for the designs or logos you want to be printed on your merch.

 Then, Printful will take care of printing and shipping the apparel for you.
 Easy.